gesturesAidl/video_processor/README.md

 #### FIRST APPROACH: RGB VIDEOS

 The first way we explored to address the classification task was using only the extracted features from the RGB videos to classify them.
 After some training and hyperparameter tuning, the obtained accuracy was around 70%, which was still far from our desired accuracy values.
-To try to understand better where the model was struggling, we computed the confusion matrix of the predictions and some revealing results where found: the model encountered difficulties when differentiating the gestures that are the same movement but in different directions (i.e. Swiping left/Swiping right).
+To try to understand better where the model was struggling, we computed the confusion matrix of the predictions and some revealing results where found: the model encountered difficulties when differentiating the gestures that are the same movement but in different directions (i.e. Swiping left/Swiping right) and also differentiating similar gestures which differ from one another mainly by the movement (Stop Sign/Turning Hand Clockwise).

 To address that problem, we thought that we could capture better the temporal and directional information by computing the Optical Flow of the videos and extract features from them.